 - from money market or similar funds.
-These funds are exempt from short-term trading fees because they are unlikely to be exposed to the adverse effects of short-term trading.
-Currently, this group includes the following funds (offered under a separate prospectus); however, we may add or remove funds from this list at any time without notice to you: - Mackenzie Canadian Money Market Fund; - Mackenzie Canadian Short Term Income Fund; and - from an Underlying Fund by the Fund in a fund-of-funds program or other similar program; - for our asset allocation programs, excluding manual rebalancing in our Portfolio Rebalancing System; - for systematic withdrawal plans (applies only to nonregistered and TFSA accounts); - redemptions of units received on the reinvestment of income or other distributions; and - automatic rebalancing of your holdings within our Portfolio Rebalancing System, which will not, in any circumstances other than a manual rebalancing, result in short-term trading fees being charged.
+These Mackenzie Funds are exempt from short-term trading fees because they are unlikely to be exposed to the adverse effects of short-term trading.
+Currently, this group includes the following Mackenzie Funds; however, we may add or remove Mackenzie Funds from this list at any time without notice to you: - Mackenzie Canadian Money Market Fund (offered under a separate simplified prospectus); - Mackenzie Canadian Short Term Income Fund (offered under a separate simplified prospectus); and - Mackenzie USD Ultra Short Duration Income Fund (offered under a separate simplified prospectus). - from an Underlying Fund by the Fund in a fund-of-funds program or other similar program; - for our asset allocation programs, excluding manual rebalancing in our Guided Portfolio Service; - for systematic withdrawal plans (applies only to nonregistered and TFSA accounts); - redemptions of units received on the reinvestment of income or other distributions; - redemptions of units to pay management fees, administration fees, operating expenses, fund costs and/or advisor fees with respect to Series FB, FB5, O, PWFB, PWFB5, PWX, or PWX8 units; - redemptions of units to pay Mackenzie Charitable Giving Program fees; and - automatic rebalancing of your holdings within our Guided Portfolio Service, which will not, in any circumstances other than a manual rebalancing, result in short-term trading fees being charged.